OpenBookStore/openbookstore/README.md

 <!-- And you can see some basic instructions on how to create your own commands -->
 <!-- on file "src/manager.lisp" -->

+## TODO

+So much.

+- [X] sketch an admin dashboard: show tables, show records, show fields and values.
+- [ ] edit records (see cl-forms)

 ## Testing